Eren4/spring-task-manager-app/README.md

 # spring-task-manager-app
 A task manager app created with spring boot to improve my skills

-PostgreSQL was used to store the data
+PostgreSQL was used to store the users and tasks

+BCrypt was used to encode the passwords

 # Screenshots
 ![Main Page](https://github.com/Eren4/spring-task-manager-app/blob/master/screenshots/main-page.png?raw=true)